mschuessler/mschuessler.github.io/_posts/2014-11-27-SpatialTrackingForHandhelds.md

 # Spatial Displays without depth cameras: LSD-SLAM
-If you want to build a spatial displays yourself, without using a depth camera, i suggest you take a look at [LSD-SLAM algorithm developed by Computer Vision Group at TUM](http://vision.in.tum.de/research/lsdslam?redirect=1) (thx [Robert](http://www.rwalter.de)).
+If you want to build a spatial displays yourself, without using a depth camera, I suggest you take a look at [LSD-SLAM algorithm developed by Computer Vision Group at TUM](http://vision.in.tum.de/research/lsdslam?redirect=1) (thx [Robert](http://www.rwalter.de)).
 This algorithm solves the SLAM problem using a single camera, and runs on a smartphone.
 And yet again I wonder what the accuracy would be like, compared to an OptiTrackSystem

 <iframe width="560" height="315" src="//www.youtube.com/embed/GnuQzP3gty4?rel=0" frameborder="0" allowfullscreen></iframe>